-The effect of agro-ecologies and harvesting stage on chemical composition and IVOMD of Guatemala grass is shown in Table 3.
+Agro-ecologies, harvesting stage and their interaction effect on chemical composition and IVOMD of Guatemala grass is shown in Table 3.
 Dry matter percentage and ash were not significantly (p<0.05) affected by harvesting stage, agro-ecologies and their respective interaction.
 Similarly, agro-ecologies have found to have non-significance (P>0.05) difference on NDF, ADF, ADL and ME content of tested grass.
 On the other hand, harvesting stage had a significant (P<0.05) effect on all proximate composition and IVOMD except DM and ash content.